brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 The model performs quantile regression on 600 megabytes of data in memory.
 The data type was float32.

 MLX is only for [AArch64](https://en.wikipedia.org/wiki/AArch64), unable to run on other hardware.
-Note in MLX [numerical evaluation is lazy](https://ml-explore.github.io/mlx/build/html/usage/lazy_evaluation.html).
-In each training step issue `mlx.core.eval()` to trigger actual computation.
+Note in MLX [numerical evaluation is lazy](https://ml-explore.github.io/mlx/build/html/usage/lazy_evaluation.html): issue `mlx.core.eval()` once to initialise the ANN parameters after defining them, then once in each training step to actually update them.

 We can see on x86, TensorFlow wins; on AArch64, MLX and micrograd are about in par.
 MLX may always lead micrograd by 0.1-0.2s.